oreanroy/learn_modules/docker/README.md

 	fie came out to be 13 gigs.

 	Now you can run the docker image and connect it to through a VNC server.
 You put 		the localhost:5900 as the connection adress and selenoid as the password.

+## Steps to run

+	>> Keep the driver file and the windows image file the directory where you want to create the container

+	>> create the hard disk image where windows will be installed

+	   qemu-img create -f qcow2 hdd.img 40G

+	>> Now run the vritual machine

+	   sudo qemu-system-x86_64 -enable-kvm \
+           -machine q35 -smp sockets=1,cores=4,threads=2 -m 4096 \
+           -usb -device usb-kbd -device usb-tablet -rtc base=localtime \
+           -net nic,model=virtio -net user,hostfwd=tcp::4444-:4444 \
+           -drive file=hdd.img,media=disk,if=virtio \
+           -drive file=Win10_18090Oct_x64.iso,media=cdrom \
+           -drive file=virtio-win-0.1.141.iso,media=cdrom

+	    sudo qemu-system-x86_64 -enable-kvm \
+           -machine q35 -smp sockets=1,cores=2,threads=2 -m 4096 \
+           -usb -device usb-kbd -device usb-tablet -rtc base=localtime \
+           -net nic,model=virtio -net user,hostfwd=tcp::4444-:4444 \
+           -drive file=hdd.img,media=disk,if=virtio \
+           -drive file=Win10_18090Oct_x64.iso,media=cdrom \
+           -drive file=virtio-win-0.1.141.iso,media=cdrom

+	>> Now you install windows and when prompted for the drivers select the amd type of driver for E/veritio/win10/amd
+	>> this will show red hat driver install the windows on the hard disk you created earlier.

+	>> Now you lo in the windows and install web driver binaries for the edge browser

+	  DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0

+	   by running the above command in the CMD run as administrator

+	>> Then you shut down the machine and virtual machine and save the state using the below command.

+	 sudo qemu-system-x86_64 -enable-kvm \
+        -machine q35 -smp sockets=1,cores=4,threads=2 -m 4096 \
+        -usb -device usb-kbd -device usb-tablet -rtc base=localtime \
+        -net nic,model=virtio -net user,hostfwd=tcp::4444-:4444 \
+        -drive file=snapshot.img,media=disk,if=virtio \
+        -monitor stdio

+	>> Now you go in the windows and run the following command MicrosoftWebDriver.exe --host=10.0.2.15 --port=4444 --verbose

+	this
+	  MicrosoftWebDriver.exe --host=10.0.2.15 --port=4444 --verbose

+	this will run the web driver server

+	>> Now you need to save the vm state

+	   (qemu) savevm windows

+	>> Now quit the vm
+	   (qemu) quit

+	>> Now you can manually run the

+	 sudo qemu-system-x86_64 -enable-kvm \
+        -machine q35 -smp sockets=1,cores=4,threads=2 -m 4096 \
+        -usb -device usb-kbd -device usb-tablet -rtc base=localtime \
+        -net nic,model=virtio -net user,hostfwd=tcp::4444-:4444 \
+        -drive file=snapshot.img,media=disk,if=virtio \
+        -loadvm windows

+	>> Now you can create a docker iamge using this

+	docker build -t windows/edge:18 . # For Microsoft Edge

+	>> now you can run the container using docker run -it --rm --privileged -p 4444:4444 -p 5900:5900 windows/edge:18

+	>> now log check it out using a vnc client vnc://localhost:5900
+		using password selenoid